HACC25/Lokahi-Lions/README.md

 ```

 ## Access the App
-After setting up the backend and frontend, install `concurrently` and run `npm run app` to start both parts together.
+After setting up the backend and frontend, go to the root directory and install `concurrently` then run `npm run app` to start both parts together.
 ```
 npm install -g concurrently
 npm run app